fehawen/arch-guide/README.md

 ```

 If you're not on macOS, have a look [here](https://wiki.archlinux.org/index.php/USB_flash_installation_media) on how to do it.

+For a GUI way of doing it, you can use something like [Etcher](https://wiki.archlinux.org/index.php/USB_flash_installation_media#Using_etcher), which make be easier for you in some sense.

 ### 2. Booting into Arch